Yellow Legged Hornet Confirmed in Ireland

 • A small, retractable stinger (usually not visible)

-Government produced chart describing the Asian Hornet and some easily misidentified species
+Government produced chart describing the Yellow Legged Hornet and some easily misidentified species

 This species is a highly effective predator of honeybees, wasps, bumblebees, hoverflies, and spiders — all essential pollinators for crops and wild plants.
 If colonies establish in Ireland, the impact on pollination and biodiversity could be severe.

 Image of primary nest being constructed; secondary nest in tree.
-Photos of nests courtesy of John De Carteret, Jersey Asian Hornet Team.
+Photos of nests courtesy of John De Carteret, Jersey Yellow Legged Hornet Team.
 NOTE: DO NOT APPROACH SUSPECTED NESTS AS ASIAN HORNETS WILL ATTACK TO DEFEND THEIR NESTS.

 Government Response